howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *In the simulation, what do the green boxes with numbers in them mean?*

-*In the simulation, was all the activity captured or are their changes to the left of the yellow vertical line?*
+*In the simulation, was all the activity captured or are their changes to the left of the yellow vertical line?* **the activity captured**

-*Is this simulation associated with RTL, Synthesis or Implementation Vivado analysis?*
+*Is this simulation associated with RTL, Synthesis or Implementation Vivado analysis?* **Yes**

-*Is this a physics simulation or logic simulation?*
+*Is this a physics simulation or logic simulation?* **logic simulation**

-*Can the previous, port-interface identical, circuit be simulated without test verilog code?*
+*Can the previous, port-interface identical, circuit be simulated without test verilog code?* **No**

 *If it can be, take a screenshot of the Simulation and compare with this one.*